You may have one or more of the following tests to diagnose solitary rectal ulcer syndrome:

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
+If you've thought about your answers, you may have additional time to go over any points you want to spend more time on.

 - Have your symptoms been continuous or occasional?